 Description

 Orbea melanantha is a mat-forming succulent with decumbent stems with prominent deltoid tubercles joined into four thick, continuous, wing-like angles along the stem.
 The stout stems are pale green mottled with red-brown.
-They are up to 4 inches (10 cm) long and 1.6 inches (4 cm) thick, excluding teeth.
-The tubercles grow 6 inches (1.5 cm) long, tapering into a stout tooth that gradually becomes hardened and covered with a yellowish corky layer.
+They can grow up to 4 inches (10 cm) long and 1.6 inches (4 cm) thick, excluding teeth.
+The tubercles can measure 6 inches (1.5 cm) long and taper into a stout tooth that gradually becomes hardened and covered with a yellowish corky layer.

-The short-lived flowers appear in clusters of 3 to 13, simultaneously opening from a thick, up to 0.6 inches (1.5 cm) long stalk, usually arising around the middle of the stem in summer and fall.
-They remain open for only a day or two and emit a frightful smell of excrement.
-The corolla is up to 2.6 inches (6.5 cm) in diameter and almost completely flat when fully open.
-Inside, it is deep red-brown to nearly black, sometimes finely spotted with yellow, densely wrinkled, finely hairy, and has club-shaped, up to 0.2 inches (0.5 cm) long purple cilia along the margins of lobes.
+The short-lived flowers appear in clusters of 3 to 13, simultaneously opening from a thick, usually arising around the middle of the stem in summer and fall.
+The flower stalks can grow up to 0.6 inches (1.5 cm) long.
+The flowers remain open for only a day or two and emit a frightful smell of excrement.
+The corolla can reach up to 2.6 inches (6.5 cm) in diameter and is almost completely flat when fully open.
+Inside, it is deep red-brown to nearly black, sometimes finely spotted with yellow, densely wrinkled, finely hairy, and has club-shaped purple cilia, up to 0.2 inches (0.5 cm) long, along the margins of the lobes.
 Outside, it is smooth and pale cream suffused with brown.
-The corona is red-brown to purple-black, up to 0.15 inches (0.3 cm) tall, and up to 0.35 inches (0.9 cm) wide.
+The corona is red-brown to purple-black and can reach up to 0.15 inches (0.3 cm) in height and up to 0.35 inches (0.9 cm) in width.

 How to Grow and Care for Orbea melanantha